JakeSteam/blog-personal/_drafts/2025-04-10-android-games-apr-25.md

 Progress is fairly quick initially, but slows down around the planet "Petra".
 Unfortunately there's little active gameplay here, with the only viable approach leaving the game open for a couple of days to collect enough "fossils".

-Active gameplay is possible, but after a few weapon upgrades slowly swiping left to right will provide identical results to anything more challenging, and is only slightly better than letting your passive weapons work.
+Active gameplay is possible, but after a few weapon upgrades slowly swiping left to right will provide almost identical results to anything more challenging, and is only slightly better than letting your passive weapons work.
+There is a "wormhole" feature that provides bonuses, but again it's not much better than passive income (or swiping without looking).

 There are a few extra bits that are worth calling out.
 You'll have daily quests (just defeat X, play for X seconds, kill X extra large monsters) providing star coins or temporary boosts, and a standard daily item bonus.
 This is likely where my first pet will come from, with "Panda" unlocked after Day 15.
 There's also a "boost" feature which provides a slight increase in enemy rate for a very brief period.

 Overall there's a satisfying gameplay loop, but the gameplay can feel a little thin after a couple of planets.
-Whilst I'm only on the Dune-themed planet 4 (of 6), and there seems to be a prestige mechanic later on, I suspect I won't make it that far.
-However, it's a pretty fun first few hours, and worth a go!
+Honestly I was pretty bored with the game around Planet 4, however the prestige mechanic on the final planet added some depth.
+I'm a little concerned that the prestiged playthrough is... almost identical to the first playthrough.
+I'll probably complete another playthrough or two, since the prestige bonuses look interesting.

+Definitely worth a look, to at least check if the core gameplay loop is something you enjoy.

 ### Monetisation